 To understand the shift then, we have to grasp some of the concepts or conceptual tools that Land used to deploy this strategy of A) identification with the monstrous and ungovernable nature of capitalism B) becoming its most staunch theoretical acolyte.

-To do this, we are going to classify some key concepts such as hyperstition , feedback loop , desiring machine , human security system and a whole other host of concepts that seem to have come from an alert screen at NERV headquarters.
+To do this, we are going to classify some key concepts such as hyperstition , feedback loop , desiring machine , human security system and a whole host of other concepts that seem to have come from an alert screen at NERV headquarters.

 But we will do that in the second part of this article.